elfsternberg/go-swagger-tutorial/docs/Part_03.md

 Those are no longer references to functions.
 They're *function calls*!
 What do those functions return?
-Well, we know TimeGetHandlerFunc() is expecting a function, so so that function call had better return a function.
+Well, we know TimeGetHandlerFunc() is expecting a referece to a function, so so that function call had better return a reference to a function.

-And indeed it does.
+And indeed it does:

 ```
 func GetTime(timezone *Timezone) func(operations.TimeGetParams) middleware.Responder{
 	defaultTZ := timezone.Timezone

+    // Here's the function we return:
 	return func(params operations.TimeGetParams) middleware.Responder {
         // Everything else is the same... except we need *two* levels of
         // closing } at the end!
 ```

-Now, instead of returning a function defined at compile time, we returned a function that is finalized when GetTime() is called, and it now holds a permanent reference to our Timezone object.
+Now, instead of returning a function defined at compile time, we returned a function reference that is finalized when GetTime() is called, and it now holds a permanent reference to our Timezone object.
 Do the same thing for `PostTime`.

 There's one more thing we have to do.
 We've moved our default timezone to the `configure_timeofday.go` file, so we don't need it here anymore: